atreyeem99/CompChem/README.md

 end

 ```
-- `TightSCF` is to tightly optimize the geometry
+- `TightSCF` is for tight convergence and to get the densities

 ## 4.2 To run a parallel calculation
 ```